jloughry/Unicode/README.md

 1984; some proposals for scripts of historical interest have attestations going back centuries or millennia.<sup>[&dagger;](#success-footnotes)</sup>

-2. Successful proposals **cover every angle and anticipated objection** before those objections can be raised in committee.
+2. Successful proposals **cover every angle and raise every anticipated objection** before those objections can be raised in committee.
 Our proposal took the risk of pointing out disagreement and ambiguities around the usage of some of the characters, especially &#x23FB;; this was probably one of the strengths of our argument.

 3. It is possible to do this in a **reasonable amount of time** (around two months, from start to finish, in our case).